MicrosoftDocs/office-developer-client-docs.es-ES/docs/access/desktop-database-reference/rds-returns-stream-not-read-error.md

 ms.lasthandoff: 04/23/2019
 ms.locfileid: "32300857"
 ---
-# <a name="rds-returns-stream-not-read-error"></a><span data-ttu-id="49a7c-102">RDS devuelve \"un error de\" lectura de flujo no leído</span><span class="sxs-lookup"><span data-stu-id="49a7c-102">RDS returns \"Stream Not Read\" error</span></span>
+# <a name="rds-returns-stream-not-read-error"></a><span data-ttu-id="0b45c-102">RDS devuelve \" un error stream no leído \"</span><span class="sxs-lookup"><span data-stu-id="0b45c-102">RDS returns \"Stream Not Read\" error</span></span>

-<span data-ttu-id="49a7c-103">**Se aplica a:** Access 2013, Office 2013</span><span class="sxs-lookup"><span data-stu-id="49a7c-103">**Applies to**: Access 2013, Office 2013</span></span>
+<span data-ttu-id="0b45c-103">**Se aplica a:** Access 2013, Office 2013</span><span class="sxs-lookup"><span data-stu-id="0b45c-103">**Applies to**: Access 2013, Office 2013</span></span>

-<span data-ttu-id="49a7c-p101">"El objeto Stream no se pudo leer porque está vacío o la posición actual se encuentra al final de la secuencia.
+<span data-ttu-id="0b45c-p101">"El objeto Stream no se pudo leer porque está vacío o la posición actual se encuentra al final de la secuencia.
 Para secuencias no vacías, establezca la posición actual con la propiedad Position.
-Para determinar si un objeto Stream está vacío, compruebe la propiedad Size".</span><span class="sxs-lookup"><span data-stu-id="49a7c-p101">"The Stream object could not be read because it is empty, or the current position is at the end of the Stream.
+Para determinar si un objeto Stream está vacío, compruebe la propiedad Size".</span><span class="sxs-lookup"><span data-stu-id="0b45c-p101">"The Stream object could not be read because it is empty, or the current position is at the end of the Stream.
 For non-empty Streams, set the current position with the Position property.
 To determine if a Stream is empty, check the Size property."</span></span>

-<span data-ttu-id="49a7c-p102">Si obtiene el error anterior, puede ser el resultado de intentar utilizar una consulta jerárquica parametrizada sobre http.
-RDS no permite enviar de forma remota jerarquías parametrizadas.</span><span class="sxs-lookup"><span data-stu-id="49a7c-p102">If you get the error above, it may be a result of trying to use a parameterized hierarchical query over http.
+<span data-ttu-id="0b45c-p102">Si obtiene el error anterior, puede ser el resultado de intentar utilizar una consulta jerárquica parametrizada sobre http.
+RDS no permite enviar de forma remota jerarquías parametrizadas.</span><span class="sxs-lookup"><span data-stu-id="0b45c-p102">If you get the error above, it may be a result of trying to use a parameterized hierarchical query over http.
 RDS does not permit you to remote parameterized hierarchies.</span></span>